– General Information –

 → Sponsorships ←

-ElkY had been a PokerStars pro for 11,5 years when he left in early 2018 and shortly after announced his partnership with partypoker.
+ElkY had been a PokerStars pro for 11 and a half years when he left in early 2018 and shortly after announced his partnership with partypoker.

 → Scandals ←